XRPLF/xrpl-dev-portal/content/tutorials/quickstart/mint-and-burn-nftokens.md

 ```

-Connect to the ledger and get the account wallet.
+Connect to the ledger and get the account.

 ```